Hindu temple: Temples in Tamil Nadu

-Temple construction reached its peak during rule of Pallavas.
+The Srirangam Ranganathaswamy temple is the worlds largest functioning Hindu temple.
+The temple is present in Tamil Nadu, the temple was first built by the Chola ruler, Dharmavarma.
+The Kaveri river flood destroyed the temple and vimanam submerged in the island, and later, the early Cholas King Killivalavan rebuilt the temple complex as is present today.
+Beyond the ancient textual history, archaeological evidence such as inscriptions refer to this temple, and these stone inscriptions are from late 100 BCE to 100 CE.
+Hence, making it one of the Oldest surviving active temple complexes in South India.
+Later, the temple constructions reached its peak during the Pallavas era.
 They built various temples around Kancheepuram, and Narasimhavarman II built the Thirukadalmallai and Shore Temple in Mamallapuram, a UNESCO World Heritage Site.
-The Pandyas rule created temples such as the Koodal azhagar temple and Meenakshi Amman Temple at Madurai and Srivilliputhur Andal Temple at Srivilliputhur.
+The Pandyas rule created temples such as the Koodal Azhagar temple and Meenakshi Amman Temple at Madurai and Srivilliputhur Andal Temple at Srivilliputhur.
 The Cholas were prolific temple builders right from the times of the first medieval king Vijayalaya Chola.
 The Chola temples include Sri Ranganathaswamy Temple at Srirangam, the Brihadeeshwarar temple at Tanjore, Brihadeeshwarar temple at Gangaikonda Cholapuram and the Airavatesvarar Temple of Darasuram which are among the UNESCO World Heritage Sites.
 The Nayaks of Madurai reconstructed some of the well-known temples in Tamil Nadu such as the Meenakshi Temple.
+One of the southernmost famous temples in South India, the Ramanathaswamy Temple was built in the 17th century on the island of Rameshwaram in Tamil Nadu.

 Temples in Nepal

-Pashupatinath temple is one of the important temples of Hindu religion which is situated in Kathmandu, Nepal.
+The Pashupatinath temple in Kathmandu, Nepal is an important temple in Hinduism.
 It is built in a pagoda style and is surrounded by hundreds of temples and buildings built by kings.
 The temples top is made from pure gold.